rhyrak/go-schedule/README.md

 ### Special Treatment

-#### Make Wednesday Free Again!
+#### Make Activity Day Free Again!
-We try to keep Wednesday free of Compulsory courses whenever possible
+We try to keep One day of the Week free of Compulsory courses whenever possible

-* State 0-4: Probability of a Compulsory (!MSE && !MCE) landing on Wednesday starts from 0% and stops at 50% by the end of the state, this value resets after each state transition
+* State 0: Placement Probability starts from 10% and ends at 60% by the next state transition
-* State 5: Probability of a Compulsory (!MSE && !MCE) landing on Wednesday is always 100%, State 5 is the Worst Case and We want to get by any way we can...
+* State 1: Placement Probability is always 100% as State 1 is the Worst case
-* MSE || MCE: Wednesday is fully unlocked for these two departments regardless of State or the course being Compulsory or not.

 #### Daily Course Limit
 We try to limit the number of courses existing in a day to distribute the load across the week

-* !MSE && !MCE: 3
+* If congested and Compulsory, 4
-* MSE || MCE: If Compulsory, 4.
-If Elective, 5.
+* If congested and Elective, 5
+* Otherwise 3